security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 The value in ``name:annotation`` is to be taken directly from the geospatial data source.
 For example, if a Location is derived from OpenStreetMap, we take the value from OSM's own "name" attribute and place it in ``name:annotation``.
-Along with ``origin_id:location`` and ``geo_type:qa``, ``name:annotation`` is needed for automation tools to identify the object within the geospatial data source.
+Along with :ref:`origin_id:location` and :ref:`geo_type:qa`, ``name:annotation`` is needed for automation tools to identify the object within the geospatial data source.
 Where a Location is arbitrarily-defined, or is derived from a data source that does not provide a name, the Staff Researcher can provide one.

 origin_id:location